Spencer Haywood: Personal life

 Haywood currently resides in Las Vegas.
-He was married to fashion model Iman from 1977 until 1987, and they had a daughter, Zulekha (born 1978).
-He remarried in 1990 and with his wife, Linda, he has three daughters; Courtney Nikkiah, Shaakira and Isis Chanel.
-He has 3 grandchildren (as of early 2024); 2 grandsons from two of his younger daughters and a granddaughter from Zulekha named Lavina.
-His wife Linda (Fay) died in 2022 and this information was shared on Spencer's social media accounts.
+He married fashion model Iman in 1977.
+Their daughter, Zulekha, was born the following year.
+The marriage ended in divorce in 1987.
+Haywood remarried in 1990, to Linda (Fay); they were together until her death in 2022.
+Together, they had three daughters: Courtney Nikkiah, Shaakira, and Isis Chanel.
+As of early 2024, Haywood had three grandchildren: two grandsons from two of his younger daughters, and a granddaughter from Zulekha named Lavina.

-Haywood was lifelong friends with Lonnie Lynn, his teammate on the Denver Rockets.
+Haywood was lifelong friends with Lonnie Lynn, his teammate on the Denver Rockets, until Lynn's death in 2014.
 He is the godfather of Lynn's son, rapper Common.

 Haywood is a huge fan of jazz and has hosted weekly two-hour weekend jazz shows in Seattle (1971–1975, KYAC) and New York (1976–1978, WRVR).

 Haywood was featured in the first season of the HBO show, Winning Time: The Rise of the Lakers Dynasty, where he was portrayed by actor Wood Harris.